Clarkson Campus/Primate Center

 the ten major causes of death in the United States.
 We are focused on long-term

 health interactions of diet, genotype, metabolism, and behavior as applied to

 the study of chronic disease.

 Our training effort includes programs designed to teach both pre- and postdoctoral veterinarians how to conduct biomedical research.
 The grant that supports the postdoctoral activity is currently in its 58th consecutive year of funding.
 Starting over 25 years ago, we also began training veterinarians and other scientists from Bogor Agricultural University in Indonesia and in doing so helped establish the Indonesian Primate Center.
 Our collaborative Indonesian training program in primate medicine and biology remains active including opportunities for graduate study and veterinary specialty training.

 Our outreach program is extensive and serves both scientists and the lay community.
 Scientific outreach extends to investigators at Wake Forest School of Medicine and across the nation who require expertise, infrastructure, and monkeys to be used in studies that advance human health and well-being.
-In addition, the Center sponsors a large community outreach program that has brought more than 1,200 visitors – mostly 4th -12th graders and their teachers – to our facility over the last five years.
+In addition, the Campus sponsors a large community outreach program that has brought more than 1,500 visitors – mostly 4th -12th graders and their teachers – to our facility over the last six years.

-The primary users of the Center include the departments of Pathology, Physiology and Pharmacology, Neurobiology and Anatomy, Microbiology and Immunology and Internal Medicine, as well as the Translational Science Institute and the Wake Forest Institute for Regenerative Medicine, and the Aging, Alzheimer's, and Cancer Centers.
+The primary users of the Campus include the departments of Pathology/Comparative Medicine, Physiology and Pharmacology, Microbiology and Immunology, and Internal Medicine, as well as the Wake Forest Innovations Preclinical Translational Services team, Translational Science Institute and the Aging, Alzheimer's, and Cancer Centers.